MicrosoftDocs/cpp-docs/docs/standard-library/cache-chunklist-class.md

 ## Remarks

-this class template uses **operator new** to allocate chunks of raw memory, suballocating blocks to allocate storage for a memory block when needed; it stores deallocated memory blocks in a separate free list for each chunk, and uses **operator delete** to deallocate a chunk when none of its memory blocks is in use.
+This class template uses **operator new** to allocate chunks of raw memory, suballocating blocks to allocate storage for a memory block when needed; it stores deallocated memory blocks in a separate free list for each chunk, and uses **operator delete** to deallocate a chunk when none of its memory blocks is in use.

 Each memory block holds *Sz* bytes of usable memory and a pointer to the chunk that it belongs to.
 Each chunk holds `Nelts` memory blocks, three pointers, an int and the data that **operator new** and **operator delete** require.